 - Last, but not least, please wash your hands!
 We all know (nowadays more than ever!) that washing your hands is very important to keep yourself healthy.
-So wash them, but if there’s nowhere to do that, then consider taking along your own hand sanitiser.

 One final thing we’d recommend is taking a Prague food tour.
 Czech cuisine isn’t well known, so discovering it on a tour with a knowledgeable local, will really help open up the city’s food scene for you.

 You can drink the water in Prague – the tap water is safe to drink.